AdoptAClassroom.org

 AdoptAClassroom.org is a national nonprofit organization based in Minneapolis, Minnesota, that provides funding for school supplies to classrooms and needy families.
 It was founded in 1998.

-Current and past corporate partners include Burlington, Quaker, Staples, Farmers Insurance, Lane Bryant, Maurices, Great Clips, Subaru, OfficeMax, Jones New York, StubHub, Coach, and Office Depot.
+Current and past corporate partners include Burlington, Quaker, Staples Inc, Farmers Insurance, Lane Bryant, Maurices, Great Clips, Subaru, OfficeMax, Jones New York, StubHub, Coach, and Office Depot.

 History

 AdoptAClassroom.org was founded in 1998 by Jamie Rosenberg in Miami, Florida.
 In 2011, Bob Thacker was hired as the Executive Director of AdoptAClassroom.org and the organization moved to Minneapolis, Minnesota.

 Ann Pifer is the current Executive Director of AdoptAClassroom.org.

 Method

 Any K–12 teachers or schools in the United States can register and share their stories and supply needs online.
 Donors can search the website to locate specific schools and classrooms that need supplies.
 Donors can give to a specific teacher/school, search for a teacher/school in their community, or give to a Spotlight Fund.
 Teachers can spend the funds immediately.
 Donors receive thank you emails, impact stories, and a list of supplies purchased by their adopted classroom.